Best Android Phones: Q3 2016by Matt Humrick on September 28, 2016 10:00 AM EST

-Best Android Phablets: Samsung Galaxy Note5 and Google Nexus 6P
+Best Android Phablet: Samsung Galaxy Note5

 As far as specs go, the Galaxy S7 comes in two versions.
-Both have 5.1" 2560x1440 AMOLED displays, 32 or 64GB of UFS 2.0 NAND, 4GB of LPDDR4 memory, a 12MP Sony IMX260 camera with a f/1.7 aperture, and a 3000mAh battery.
-Depending on where you live you'll either get Qualcomm's Snapdragon 820 or Samsung's Exynos 8890 SoC, both of which use custom ARM cores.
+Both have 5.1-inch 2560x1440 SAMOLED displays, 32GB or 64GB of UFS 2.0 NAND, 4GB of LPDDR4 memory, a 12MP Sony IMX260 camera with a f/1.7 aperture, and a 3000mAh battery.
+Depending on where you live you'll either get Qualcomm's Snapdragon 820 or Samsung's Exynos 8890 SoC, both of which use custom ARM CPU cores.
 More specifically, the US, Japan, and China versions receive Snapdragon 820, while the rest of the world gets Exynos 8890.

-To start, we can look at where the HTC 10 is better than the Galaxy S7.
+The other phone worth discussing at the high end is the HTC 10, which manages to best the Galaxy S7 in at least a few areas.
 In terms of audio quality, design, OEM UI, and other areas like perceptual latency I would argue that HTC is just clearly ahead of Samsung.
 HTC also has proper USB 3.1 and USB-C support, which does make the device more future-proof than the Galaxy S7’s microUSB connector in that regard.
-The front facing camera is also just better on the basis of having OIS and optics that can actually focus on a subject instead of being set to infinity at all times.
+The front facing camera is also just clearly better on the basis of having OIS and optics that can actually focus on a subject instead of being set to infinity at all times.

 However, Samsung is clearly ahead in display and the camera is clearly the fastest I’ve ever seen in any phone, bar none.
-Samsung is also shipping better WiFi implementations right now in terms of antenna sensitivity and software implementation, along with IP68 water resistance and magstripe payments for the US and South Korea.
+Samsung is also just clearly shipping better WiFi implementations right now in terms of antenna sensitivity and software implementation, along with IP68 water resistance and magstripe payments for the US and South Korea.

 To further muddy the waters, there are areas where HTC and Samsung trade blows.
 While Samsung’s camera is clearly faster, HTC often has better detail in their images, especially at the center of the frame but the Galaxy S7 has better detail at the edge of the frame.
 Noise reduction tends to be a bit less heavy-handed and sharpening artifacts aren’t nearly as strong as it is on the Galaxy S7.
 HTC’s larger sensor also means that it’s possible to get actual dSLR-like bokeh with macro shots, which is honestly something that I’ve never seen before in any smartphone camera ever.